tek/ribosome-py/README.md

 instance.

 # Neovim Runtime
-The [giter8] template creates a directory named `runtime` in the project root, you can link or copy it to your bundle dir and execute `:UpdateRemotePlugins`.
+If you want to publish your plugin as a python egg with a minimal adapter *neovim* plugin, the [giter8] template creates a directory named `runtime` in the project root, you can link or copy it to your bundle dir and execute `:UpdateRemotePlugins` for testing or publish it as a plugin.

 [neovim-python]: https://github.com/neovim/python-client
 [amino]: https://github.com/tek/amino